theedgy/cc-post/POST.md

 export default connect(mapStateToProps, mapDispatchToProps)(Statistics);
 ```

  From this point all our components are connected to store and can talk with it.
-All we have to do now is to provide some data to render.
+For every of them we maped state from **Redux** to component props as well as custom function to dispatch action.
+All we have to do now is to provide some data to render them and see results.

 ## Api Connection
 There is many libraries out there (like axios etc.) which may help you build the best request, but I used plain JS `fetch` as it's totally enough for our purpose.